isomerpages/moe-haisingcatholic/_join-hsc/DSA Talent areas.md

 *   Awards in National School Games Floorball competitions or any relevant competition
 *   The student must obtain at least a Very Good conduct grade with relevant leadership skills during the last 2 years in Primary School Education.

-Find out more about our Floorball team [here.](https://staging.d2qbslbi9g4bi3.amplifyapp.com/hsc-experience/Co-Curriculum/floorball/permalink/)
+Find out more about our Floorball team&nbsp;[here.](https://staging.d2qbslbi9g4bi3.amplifyapp.com/hsc-experience/Co-Curriculum/floorball/permalink/)